Hamzashakeel12/Hamzashakeel12/README.md

 ## 🚀 MERN Stack Developer | 3+ Years Experience

 Passionate MERN Stack Developer with a strong background in designing and implementing scalable web applications.
-Adept at collaborating with cross-functional teams to deliver high-quality, responsive solutions.
+Adept at collaborating with cross-functional teams to deliver high-quality, responsive applications.

 ---